My Pinecone API Key and environment leaked! What should I do?

 1. Code snippets to prevent Pinecone API Key and environment hardcoding using environment variables

-Using environment variables for storing sensitive information like API keys is a good security practice because:
+Using environment variables for storing sensitive information like API keys is a secure practice because:

-• Environment variables are specific to the environment in which the code is running, providing an additional layer of security.
+Environment variables are stored outside of the codebase and are not visible in the source code, providing an additional layer of security.

 Using AWS Secrets Manager to manage Pinecone API Key and environments is a secure way to handle sensitive data.
 Here are code snippets in five different programming languages that demonstrate how to retrieve the Pinecone API Key and environment from AWS Secrets Manager.